How to Organize Without a Professional OrganizerJun 08, 2022

 If you fall into one of these categories I’m going to recommend not trying to do the work on your own.
 At a minimum, get a PO in the home for an assessment, to help you get started, or only schedule them a few times a month.

-2. If you have limited connections in your community - a Professional Organizer will be able to help you find the right vendors and companies to fix problems in your home
+- If you have limited connections in your community.
+A Professional Organizer will be able to help you find the right vendors and companies to fix problems in your home

-3. Limited motivation/endurance - people can get discouraged bc they don’t have the correct steps or don’t know how; they don’t have motivation to continue, started it and stopped
+- Limited motivation/endurance.
+People can get discouraged bc they don’t have the correct steps or don’t know how; they don’t have the motivation to continue, started it, and stopped.

-4. Confusion - around organizing.
-Don’t know what to start with, tried it before but it didn’t work
+- Confusion around organizing.
+Don’t know what to start with, tried it before but it didn’t work.

-5. New phase in life - Anyone entering a new chapter or time in their life, is going to experience some level of disorganization.
-But a Professional Organizer is going to help you navigate that and keep the process as smooth as possible
+- A new phase in life.
+Anyone entering a new chapter or time in their life, is going to experience some level of disorganization.
+But a Professional Organizer is going to help you navigate that and keep the process as smooth as possible.

-6. Brain based conditions - yet to have their home organized for them and their specific needs
+- Brain-based conditions.
+Yet to have their home organized for them and their specific needs

 4 Steps to Organize Without a Professional Organizer

-a.
-Sit down and create a list of all the areas you feel disorganized.
-You will probably feel overwhelemd and that's okay!
+- Sit down and create a list of all the areas you feel disorganized.
+You will probably feel overwhelmed and that's okay!
 List out all the areas of your home, home admin, work, relationships, family, etc.

-b.
-Find the one thing you want to tackle first.
-This could be the easiest item aka the low hanging fruit.
+- Find the one thing you want to tackle first.
+This could be the easiest item aka the low-hanging fruit.
 Or you could tackle the hardest and would have the biggest impact.

-a.
-You will need to know if you are organizing because you need to declutter or are you organizing because you have the wrong process/system in place to stay organized and your organizing had previously failed?
+- You will need to know if you are organizing because you need to declutter or if are you organizing because you have the wrong process/system in place to stay organized and your organizing had previously failed.
 It could be both!

-For example, mail you receive.
+- For example, the mail you receive.
 This is so common.
 Why?
 Because mail always comes!
 Day after day.
 So one thing to think about is if you have the correct system or process in place to accommodate this.
-When you receive mail do you take it to the front door, kitchen, home office?
-Do you look at it the morning, evening, once a week?
+When you receive mail do you take it to the front door, kitchen, or home office?
+Do you look at it in the morning, evening, or once a week?
 Are there other people in the home that need to get taken into account?

 You have the steps to help get you started but you need more information.
-Here are a list of places for you to flush out more of the organizing methods:
+Here is a list of places for you to flush out more of the organizing methods:

 Decluttering books/organizing books - Don’t get overwhelmed with all the books on the market.
 Your goal is to just get organized and stay organized.

-TV - But be careful here.
-Some people watch shows and see organization happening in a day or weekend.
+- TV - But be careful here.
+Some people watch shows and see organizations happening on a day or weekend.
 That is never practical, even with a Professional Organizer.

-Pinterest - Some idea here will be more DIY
+- Pinterest - Some ideas here will be more DIY

-The Container store - you will get ideas as you walk around and see how items can be used all around the home (ex of pot holder vs clutches in closet)
+- The Container store - You will get ideas as you walk around and see how items can be used all around the home (Example: pot holder vs clutches in closet)

 If you find these steps a helpful way to start your organizing journey, let me know!
 I'd love to hear what you were able to take away from this.
 Remember that by not hiring a PO, you certainly not saving time or experience but you are definitely developing your own skills by doing and furthering your education!